 Another unifying factor is that, at present, edge computing solutions are still very much orientated towards businesses.
 With that said, healthcare, smart cities and assisted driving/autonomous vehicles all touch on the consumer sector.

-Given the general progress of technology, it seems fair to assume that edge computing solutions will start to spread out more into the consumer sector.
+Given the general progress of technology, it seems fair to assume that edge solutions will start to spread out more into the consumer sector.
 In fact, this is already happening as homes (and vehicles) become smarter.

 Edge computing solutions and cloud computing solutions are both forms of distributed computing.
 They just approach the distribution in different ways.